AungThiha/iOSAppAccessAutomation/README.md

 ## How It Works for Users

-Once this project is functional, users will need to wait 1 hour after registering their device with Firebase, after which a redacted version of their email address will appear on the project's website to indicate they're ready to download the app.
+Once this project is functional, users will only need to wait approximately 1 hour after registering their device with Firebase, after which a redacted version of their email address will appear on the project's website to indicate they're ready to download the app.

 ## Status